 I picked up a guide to the sculptures with their location and the name of the artist at the coffee shop, but you can also check out an audio walking tour by downloading the app Otocast.

 It was fairly early in the morning, so downtown wasn’t terribly busy, but I was thrilled to see a few restaurants and shops that appeared to be open as well as a wonderful book store.

 The courthouse was also lovely, and I found the bison nearby too!
 Overall, Decatur has a lovely downtown and it’s well worth a stroll!

 Related post: If you love sculptures, check out the Sculpture Trail in Greene County, Indiana

 A few miles south of Decatur is the town of Berne, Indiana.
 I really enjoyed the drive down US27 (one of the Historic State Road Highways from 1926.
 US 27 runs from Ft.
 Wayne all the way to Miami, FL) where I passed many farms – almost all of them with laundry hanging out to dry!
 I also noticed many horses as well as a few horses and buggies.
 It was lovely and peaceful.

-Berne is a small town of about 4000, and well known as the furniture capital of Indiana.
-WIth multiple furniture makers and showrooms, if you are in the market for solid, well-made furniture, head over to Berne.
+Berne is a small town of about 4000, and is well known as the furniture capital of Indiana.
+With multiple furniture makers and showrooms, if you are in the market for solid, well-made furniture, head over to Berne.